Bowling Green station (Louisville and Nashville Railroad): Decline

 With the signing the Transportation Act in 1957 to create a national interstate road system and the burgeoning popularity of air travel, passenger service began to decline in the 1960s.
 Amtrak took over intercity rail service in 1971, and cut back service to a single train, the Chicago-Miami/St. Petersburg Floridian. and the last passenger train left the depot on October 6, 1979.

+The building was placed on the National Register of Historic Places on December 18, 1979.

 Preservation

 Left abandoned for many years and ownership passing through the hand of several private owners, the depot was saved from the wrecking ball by a group of concerned citizens.
 They transferred ownership to Warren Fiscal Court and the City of Bowling Green in 1997.
 Funding for renovations was acquired through the federal Transportation Enhancement program.
 The Depot Development Authority (DDA) was organized by the local government to oversee the twelve year, five phase, renovation process.
 Daily operations were under the oversight of Operation P.R.I.D.E., Bowling Green's beautification organization.

 In 1999, the Bowling Green Public Library (now the Warren County Public Library) opened Kentucky's first Digital Library in the former train platform area.
 In 2002, the newly formed Historic Rail Committee located its first railcar on display tracks behind the depot.
 In 2007, the library relocated its services, Operation P.R.I.D.E. joined the City offices, and the Friends of L&N Depot (formerly the Historic Rail Committee) opened its museum and retail operations.

 The Friends of L&N Depot, Inc., a 501(c)3 organization, manages the building operations through an agreement with the Warren Fiscal Court and City of Bowling Green, KY.
 The DDA was dissolved in 2008 having completed their assigned task of depot restoration.